Working Papers

 'Diversity, Interrupted?
 Diversity Hushing and Political Pressure' with Namisha Bhattarai and Tendai Masaya

-Abstract: We document the phenomenon of diversity hushing, an underexplored form of Diversity, Equity, and Inclusion ("DEI") communication.
-We use quarterly data from 2022 to 2024 to examine how U.S. public companies respond to the staggered adoption of state-level LGBTQ-related curriculum laws, interpreted as plausibly exogenous shocks to the broader political climate.
-We find that firms with a history of DEI disclosure reduce their DEI communication following these events, while their internal DEI efforts, measured through external assessment scores, workforce diversity, and job posting language remain unchanged.
+Abstract: We document the phenomenon of diversity hushing, an underexplored form of Diversity, Equity, and Inclusion (“DEI”) communication.
+We use quarterly data from 2022 to 2024 to examine how U.S. public companies respond to the staggered timing of state-level anti-DEI lawsuits, interpreted as plausibly exogenous shocks to the broader political climate.
+We find that firms with a history of DEI disclosure reduce their DEI communication following these events, while their internal DEI efforts, measured through external assessment scores, workforce diversity, and job posting language, appear to be unchanged.
 We term this strategic decoupling diversity hushing.
-We further test market reactions to hushing in the context of nationwide anti-DEI events and find that investors respond negatively to hushing particularly in the context of Supreme Court's ruling on affirmative action.
+We further test market reactions to hushing during heightened nationwide attention to DEI in the aftermath of the U.S. Supreme Court’s ruling on affirmative action and find that investors respond negatively to hushing.
 Overall, our findings extend the static interpretation of diversity washing and highlight the role of political sentiment in shaping corporate DEI strategies.

-Presented at 2025 Haskayne and Fox Accounting Conference and University of Warwick (scheduled).
+Presented at 2025 Haskayne and Fox Accounting Conference and University of Warwick.

 Works in Progress

-' Another Suitcase in Another Hall?
-Political Polarization and Disclosure Segmentation' with Sebastian Tideman-Frappart
+' Another Suitcase in Another Hall?' with Sebastian Tideman-Frappart

 ‘In the Air Tonight: Accounting-driven Increased Pollution and Respiratory Morbidity’ with Asanish Kalyanasundaram